What Is Solar Energy?

 - Heating of swimming pools: Solar blankets are used to keep the pool warm.
 The other way is by using a solar water heater to keep the water warm.

 - Cooking purposes: Solar cookers are used for cooking food.
 Solar energy is used to heat, cook and pasteurize the food.
-Solar cooker consists of an elevated heat sink such that when food is placed in it, it gets cooked well.
+A solar cooker consists of an elevated heat sink such that when food is placed in it, it gets cooked well.